mtkrebs87/VBA-challenge/README.md

 I ran into a number of difficulties with this challenge, but in the end I think that I came out ahead and learned a lot.
 However, I was still unsuccessful in printing the ticker values for the                   greatest % increase, greatest % decrease, and greatest volumes for the values of the stocks.

 Another issue I ran into involved the time it took for the macro to run.
-I eventually deciding upon using a line of code to disable calculations until the macros finished a sheet - which sped up the             macro immensely.
+I eventually deciding upon using a line of code to disable calculations until the macros finished a sheet - however the macro still took a very long time to run.
+At the time of writing this I've decided to submit what homework I have completed.
+I will let the macro run overnight - if it finishes successfully by morning I will upload a link to GitHub.

 Background